 Students serving an In School Suspension will report to the attendance office with their books and materials for that day.
 Students will be given their assignments for that day.
-They may earn up to 80% of their earned grade on work completed in ISS.
+Students will earn ful credit of their earned grade on work completed in ISS.
 Tests may be given during ISS or on the day of return to class.
 Students are limited to ten (10) days of accumulated ISS's in a semester.

-\See Handbook, Discipline Policy, Level III, Number 12.
+See Handbook, Discipline Policy, Level III, Number 12.
 Students continually failing to comply with the directions of the ISS instructor may be subject to out-of-school suspensions.